fluent/fluent-bit-docs/pipeline/inputs/windows-event-log-winevtlog.md

 ```

 Note that some Windows Event Log channels \(like `Security`\) requires an admin privilege for reading.
 In this case, you need to run fluent-bit as an administrator.

+#### Query Languages for Event_Query Parameter

+The `Event_Query` parameter can be used to specify the XML query for filtering Windows EventLog during collection.
+The supported query types are [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) and XML Query.
+For further details, please refer to [the MSDN doc](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events).

 ### Command Line